 If you have ever dived into the fantastic world of meditation, you’ve surely come into contact with the word “Namaste.”

-This term is used a lot in meditation.
-And, it’s also used by some schools of yoga.
+This term is used a lot in meditation and it’s also used by some schools of yoga.
 It has a deep and spiritual meaning.
-This is important to know.
-This way, you’ll know what you’re really saying when you’re saying this word.
+This is important to know because you’ll know what you’re really saying when you’re saying this word.

 The origin of the word “Namaste”